siriphonNott/vue-pincode-input/README.md

 />
 ```

-**Attention**: you should use _'input.vue3-pincode-input'_ instead _'.vue3-pincode-input'_ in order to rule specificity was higher
+**Attention**: you should use _'input.vue-pincode-input'_ instead _'.vue-pincode-input'_ in order to rule specificity was higher

 ```
 <style>
-div.vue3-pincode-input-wrapper {
+div.vue-pincode-input-wrapper {
   // any styles you want for wrapper
 }

-input.vue3-pincode-input {
+input.vue-pincode-input {
   // any styles you want for each input
 }
 <style>